nobias-fht/harschnitz-organoid-nuclei/README.md

 8. Run the script postprocessing and segmentation step by typing `python3 step_2_postprocesing_and_segmentation.py` into the terminal
 9. Follow the prompts to select the output folder from step one, and the input folder you just made
 10. Checking the results
-    1. Check a single file by typing `python3 check_single_file.py`
+    1. Check files and thresholds using  `python3 check_thresholds.py`
-    2. When prompted, navigate to the output folder from part 2, and open the `restitched` folder.
+    2. Click the `Load an Image` button, and open the `restitched` folder.
 Within this folder, open a folder containing the image to check and select OK
+    3. Select a channel using the dropdown, and click the `apply new threshold` button
-    3. Check the predictions of the pipeline
+    4. Check the predictions of the pipeline
-    4. If necessary, adjust the appropriate weight in the `config.yaml` file
+    5. If necessary, adjust the appropriate weight using the slider
-    5. Repeat as necessary for other files
+    6. Repeat as necessary for other channels and other files (opening a new file using the `Load and Image` button when needed)
+    7. Update the weights in the `config.yaml` file when finished
 11. Quantify the data
     1. Run the quantification by typing `python3 step_3_quantification.py`
     2. When prompted, select the output folder from step 2